2600hz/kazoo/applications/callflow/doc/cf_dynamic_cid.md

 ## List action mode
 ### Mandatory fields

-**id** - cidlist, couchdb doc id of the document that contains the new caller id name and number information.
+**id** - cidlist, couchdb doc id of the document that contains the new callerid name and number information.

 You can set the caller id number and the caller id name with this method.

+Please refer to the json sample documents at the end.

+In this exmaple length is 2.

 On a handset you dial `*2015149072508`